 This has been a strategy that involves the fundamentals of human psychology and has been agreed to work wonders in child behavior management.
-In order to encourage good and pleasant behavior, as parents, you need to reward the child for the same.
-Rewards should not be thought of as materialistic only – parents need to go in for positive feedback, appreciate him/her in front of siblings and other family members and once in a while incentivize, for example, relaxing a rule for the child or making him his favorite meal, etc.
+In order to encourage good and pleasant behaviour, as parents, you need to reward the child for the same.
+Rewards should not be thought of as materialistic only – parents need to go in for positive feedback, appreciate him/her in front of siblings and other family members and once in a while incentivize, for example, relaxing a rule for the child or making him his favourite meal, etc.

 Punishment & Discipline

 While punishments were thought to be one of the most effective ways of disciplining kids some years back, the concept does not find relevance in today’s world anymore.
 It rather has the potential to bounce back in undesirable ways and one of the most common things that we see today is that it makes them rebellious and antagonistic towards their parents and elders.
 Rather than punishing, it is much better to speak to the child on a one-to-one basis.